 Who are the bad drivers?
 They are young, middle-aged, and old; men and women; they drive luxury cars, sports cars, SUVs and family cars.
 Almost every qualified driver I know admits to some type of risky driving behavior, most commonly speeding.

-Aggressive Drivers - As we've described, modern cars are manufactured to very safe standards, and the environment they're driven in is engineered to minimize the injuries suffered during an accident.
+As we’ve described, modern cars are manufactured to very safe standards, and the environment they’re driven in is engineered to minimize the injuries suffered during an accident.
 The most difficult area to change is aggressive driver behavior and selfish attitudes.
 A 1995 study by the Automobile Association in Great Britain found that 88% of the respondents reported at least one of the behaviors listed below directed at them (in order of descending frequency):

 - Aggressive tailgating